-Name: David Kempton Organization / Group/ Business represented: a a da Climate Reality Project, Ca nada Address: Postal Code: Davtime Phone No: Home Phone: Email: Date of Meeting: April 8 Is this an item on the Agenda?
-Agenda Item No:Consent Item 5.6?
-I request future notification of meetings I wish to address Council / Committee Describe in detail the reason for the deputation and what acti (if applicable): ion you will be asking Council/Committee to take The Active Transportation Implementation Plan is one of three issues I will raise in relation to Newmarket's approaches to tackling climate change.
-Do you wish to provide a written or electronic communication or background information I Yes No Please submit all materials at least 5 days before the meeting.
+Name: David Kempton

+Organization / Group/ Business represented:

+Climate Reality Project, Canada

+Address: Postal Code:

+Daytime Phone No: Home Phone:

+Email: Date of Meeting: April 8

+Is this an item on the Agenda? ■ Yes □ No Agenda Item No:Consent Item 5.6?

+■ I request future notification of meetings I wish to address Council / Committee

+Describe in detail the reason for the deputation and what action you will be asking Council/Committee to take (if applicable):

+The Active Transportation Implementation Plan is one of three issues I will raise in relation to Newmarket's approaches to tackling climate change.

+Do you wish to provide a written or electronic communication or background information Yes No Please submit all materials at least 5 days before the meeting.

-- Deputations related to items on the agenda can be accommodated up to and including the meeting day; - Deputations related to items not on the agenda may be scheduled within sixty (60) days of receipt of this form; - Deputations will not be heard on a matter decided upon by Council until ninety (90) days have passed from the date of the matter's disposition by Council; - Deputations are limited to 5 minutes.
+- Deputations related to items on the agenda can be accommodated up to and including the meeting day: - Deputations related to items not on the agenda may be scheduled within sixty (60) days of receipt of this form; - Deputations will not be heard on a matter decided upon by Council until ninety (90) days have passed from the date of the matter's disposition by Council; - Deputations are limited to 5 minutes.